Skip to content

 1 – Some of the lobbying material says the credit needs reauthorization or the companies may not survive.
 Who are “these companies” specifically?

 The Secretary of State provides a listing of Qualified Businesses.
 Many early stage companies are structured to require outside private capital, sometimes over several rounds, before they reach a sustainable cash flow position.
 This is precarious position even before the revenue shortfalls many companies are facing from the pandemic.
-We can only attest to the companies VentureSouth supports directly, but there are several SC-based companies in our portfolio that would likely not survive without additional angel investments.
+We can only attest to the companies VentureSouth supports directly, but there are several SC-based companies in our portfolio that would likely not survive without additional angel investment.

 2 – Of the total amount invested that qualified for the tax credit since 2013, what percentage was invested in companies that have not survived?